2017-18 Annual Report (text version)

-- manage the sufficiency of the funding of the long-term assets
+- manage the sufficiency of the funding of superannuation and insurance liabilities

-- set investment objectives and strategies for the long-term assets
+- set investment objectives and strategies for the assets held to meet those liabilities

-- set the appropriate investment structure for the long-term assets, and
+- determine the most appropriate investment structure, and

-The LTAAB holds meetings at least four times per year and held six in the year under review.
+The LTAAB holds meetings at least four times per year and held four meetings in the year under review.